-- the operational procedures; - the arrangements to enable committee members (where the structure involves a committee) the opportunity and time to canvass views in their school; - the treatment of confidential material as it relates to employees of the school; and - the method of communicating decisions to staff. - (b) Each school will report to the Employer whether consultative arrangements have been agreed under sub clause (a). - (c) Where a school reports that consultative arrangements have not been agreed, the matter will be considered by a nominee of the Employer and a nominee of the relevant union(s) who will determine whether, in the particular circumstances, agreed arrangements can be implemented or the arrangements set out in sub clause (d) are to apply. - (d) Where it is determined under sub clause (c) that agreed consultative arrangements cannot be implemented in any particular school the following consultative arrangements will apply from the commencement of term 4: - A consultative committee will be established for the purposes of sub clauses (5) and (6) comprising: - the principal, as the Employer's representative; - two nominees of the principal or in the case of a multi campus school one nominee of the principal from each campus; - two staff members elected by and from the total staff or in the case of a multi campus school one staff member from each campus; and - one union nominee determined by the union(s)

-at the school or in the case of a multi campus school one union nominee from each campus, provided that in schools with ten or fewer staff all staff will committee. (ii) The consultative committee established under sub clause (i) will provide final advice/ recommendations to the principal prior to the principal, as the Employer's representative, making decisions on matters covered comprise the consultative
+- (d) Where it is determined under sub clause (c) that agreed consultative arrangements cannot be implemented in any particular school the following consultative arrangements will apply from the commencement of term 4: - (i) A consultative committee will be established for the purposes of sub clauses (5) and (6) comprising: - the principal, as the Employer's representative; - two nominees of the principal or in the case of a multi campus school one nominee of the principal from each campus; - two staff members elected by and from the total staff or in the case of a multi campus school one staff member from each campus; and - one union nominee determined by the union(s) at the school or in the case of a multi campus school one union nominee from each campus, provided that in schools with ten or fewer staff all staff will comprise the consultative committee.

-- by sub clause (5).(iii) The consultative committee established under sub clause (i) will operate as follows: - The term of office of committee members will be twelve months. - The consultative committee will be chaired by the principal, as the Employer's representative. - The consultative committee will meet at least four times per term at no more than fortnightly intervals. - Consultative committee meetings will be scheduled within the normal attendance times, without disruption to the school program, and enable all members to attend. - The consultative committee will discuss the matters listed in clause (5). - When confidential matters are discussed by the committee, all members of the committee are bound by that confidentiality. - A record of each meeting of the consultative committee will be kept. - Sixteen hours time release commencing from term 4 for the following twelve months for one union nominee to enable consultation with the union sub branch.

-- The outcome(s) or recommendation(s) of consultative committee meetings will be recorded in writing and communicated to staff. - (iv) Where a principal makes

-a decision which is

-inconsistent with the advice/
+- (ii) The consultative committee established under sub clause (i) will provide final advice/recommendations to the principal prior to the principal, as the Employer's representative, making decisions on matters covered by sub clause (5). - (iii) The consultative committee established under sub clause (i) will operate as follows: - The term of office of committee members will be twelve months. - The consultative committee will be chaired by the principal, as the Employer's representative. - The consultative committee will meet at least four times per term at no more than fortnightly intervals. - Consultative committee meetings will be scheduled within the normal attendance times, without disruption to the school program, and enable all members to attend. - The consultative committee will discuss the matters listed in clause (5). - When confidential matters are discussed by the committee, all members of the committee are bound by that confidentiality. - A record of each meeting of the consultative committee will be kept. - Sixteen hours time release commencing from term 4 for the following twelve months for one union nominee to enable consultation with the union sub branch. - The outcome(s) or recommendation(s) of consultative committee meetings will be recorded in writing and communicated to staff. - (iv) Where a principal makes a decision which is inconsistent with the advice/recommendation (if a recommendation is made) of the consultative committee, the principal will provide reasons for the decision in writing to the committee members. - (5) (a) For the purposes of this clause:

-recommendation (if a

-recommendation is made) of

-the consultative committee, the

-principal will provide reasons

-for the decision in writing to the

-committee members.

-- (5) (a) For the purposes of this clause: "long-term planning" means:
+"long-term planning" means:

-- development of workforce plans

-- the planning and organisation of the program of instruction in the school

-- organisation of teacher work including the face-to-face teaching requirements and the arrangements for collaboration, peer observation including feedback and reflection, and coaching

-- the planning and organisation of parent teacher report meetings

-- organisation of education support class work, including time in lieu and time to participate in the performance and development process

-- organisation of teacher work in their first twelve months of teaching
+- development of workforce plans - the planning and organisation of the program of instruction in the school - organisation of teacher work including the face-to-face teaching requirements and the arrangements for collaboration, peer observation including feedback and reflection, and coaching - the planning and organisation of parent teacher report meetings - organisation of education support class work, including time in lieu and time to participate in the performance and development process - organisation of teacher work in their first twelve months of teaching

-- the schedule of meetings occurring in addition to the seven hours attendance requirement set out in clause 24(3)(a)

-- organisation of classes including class sizes.
-In determining class sizes, staff or the union at the school may provide the principal, as the Employer's representative, with alternatives and, following consultation, staff or the union at the school may request that the principal provide reasons in circumstances where the principal, as the Employer's representative, determines class

-sizes in excess of the planning guidance set out in clause 25(3)

-• the structure of selection and other panels for the purpose of making recommendations to the principal
+- the schedule of meetings occurring in addition to the seven hours attendance requirement set out in clause 24(3)(a) - organisation of classes including class sizes.
+In determining class sizes, staff or the union at the school may provide the principal, as the Employer's representative, with alternatives and, following consultation, staff or the union at the school may request that the principal provide reasons in circumstances where the principal, as the Employer's representative, determines class sizes in excess of the planning guidance set out in clause 25(3) - the structure of selection and other panels for the purpose of making recommendations to the principal